rawanfouzan/Closest-Pair-of-Points-project/README.md

 2. algorithm2.yy: Optimized Algorithm code.
 3. ProjectReport.pdf: Detailed project report.
 4. ProjectPresentation.pdf: Project presentation.
+5. Guidelines.pdf: The project guidelines provided by the instructor.

 ## Group Project:
 This is a group project where collaboration was key to solving the Closest Pair of Points problem using both a Naive Algorithm and an Optimized Algorithm.